 If you have room in a garage or sunny room in your house, you can bring in some of your perennial herbs, fruits or veggies and put them there.Especially those that may not have gotten established well or are sensitive to frost.

 Before you dig out your plants, make sure that you have pruned them to remove extra branches and leaves.

 Remember that a plant in perfect balance has an equal volume of roots below ground, and branches/leaves above ground.

-When you transplant a plant, it's inevitable that you will lose some of your roots, so you want to prune more aggressively that you would normally to reduce the amount of root shock the plant has to deal with when being moved to a container.
+When you transplant, it's inevitable that you will lose some of your plant's roots.
+So prune more aggressively than you normally would.
+This will reduce the amount of root shock that the plant has to deal with when being moved to a new container.

-Once you cleaned up the old plants in your yard, it's important to feed and preserve the life in the soil over the winter by keeping it covered and moist through the winter.
+Once you cleaned up the old plants in your yard, it's important to feed and preserve the life in the soil over the winter by keeping it covered and moist.

-One of the easiest natural mulches to use are shredded leaves.
+One of the easiest natural mulches to use is shredded leaves.
 Since trees lose their leaves in the fall, we can get them for free!
-These leaves can be quickly gathered using a leaf rake (or in bags from your less aware neighbors or landscape services).
-If the leaves are shredded decompose much faster.
+These leaves can be quickly gathered using a leaf rake (or in conveniently acquired bags from your less aware neighbors or landscape services.)

-We have an electric leaf shredder which makes quick work of leaves, so we usually have a couple days in the fall where the kids enjoy gathering huge piles of leaves.
+We have an electric leaf shredder which makes quick work of leaves.
+In the fall, there are usually a couple days where our kids enjoy gathering huge piles of them.

 If you have trouble with wind blowing away your leaves or finding a way to shred the leaves, you can also use straw, wood chips, grass clippings, or even pine needles as mulch.

 If you are able to plan ahead a bit, one of the most effective mulches is a green mulch produced by growing hardy cover crops in your beds and chopping them down in the early spring.